Blue Sky Gallery Pacific NW Viewing Drawers

 Each year Blue Sky Gallery hosts a juried call for entries for the NW Viewing Drawers.
 The rules are simple: a tightly edited collection of 10 images that fit in the 20"x24" drawer, that is juried by professionals in the field.
-For the past three years, I've been involved in this event, participating in the twice annual portfolio walks.
+For the past four years, I've been involved in this event, participating in the twice annual portfolio walks.
 Below, you can see the work from each year I've been involved, and you can see how my work evolves over time.

 Juried by Mitra Abbaspour, an independent curator and scholar based in New York.
 From 2010–2014, she was Associate Curator in the Department of Photography at The Museum of Modern Art.